Trump cites Harry Reid as support to end birthright citizenship

 — Donald J. Trump (@realDonaldTrump) October 31, 2018

+A week earlier, Trump tweeted a video of comments by then Sen. Barack Obama in 2005 about immigration policy.
+“We simply cannot allow people to pour into the United States undetected, undocumented, unchecked and circumventing the line of people who are waiting patiently, diligently and lawfully to become immigrants in this country,” Obama said then.

+“The Internet is forever,” said Mark Krikorian of the pro-enforcement Center for Immigration Studies.

-Trump also called out House Speaker Paul Ryan for criticizing Trump’s position when he told Kentucky radio station WVLK, “You cannot end birthright citizenship with an executive order.”
+Also Wednesday Trump called out House Speaker Paul Ryan for criticizing the president’s plan when he told a Kentucky radio station that “You cannot end birthright citizenship with an executive order.”

-Trump said it was an issue Ryan “knows nothing about” — a clear end to a more toned-down presence on Twitter heading into Tuesday’s midterm elections.
+Trump tweeted that it was an issue Ryan “knows nothing about” — a clear end to his recent toned-down presence on Twitter.

 Contract Debra J. Saunders at dsaunders@reviewjournal.com or at 202-662-7391.
 Follow @DebraJSaunders on Twitter.